obsidiandynamics/tinyrand/README.md

 ## Seeding
 Invoking `Default::default()` on a `Rand` initialises it with a constant seed.
 This is great for repeatability, but always results in the same run of "random" numbers, which is not what most folks need.

 `tinyrand` is a `no_std` crate and, sadly, there is no good, portable way to generate entropy when one cannot make assumptions about the underlying platform.
-In most applications, one would use a clock, but something as simple as `SystemTime::now().duration_since(SystemTime::UNIX_EPOCH)` mightn't be always available.
+In most applications, one would use a clock, but something as trivial as `SystemTime::now().duration_since(SystemTime::UNIX_EPOCH)` mightn't be always available.

 If you have an entropy source at your disposal, you could seed an `Rrnd` as so: